esFerDev/shop/docs/about.md

 Join our [Discord community](https://discord.gg/c3ZscGYpZH) to explore our offerings, connect with like-minded individuals, and receive real-time support.

 <p style="color: rgb(135, 255, 23); border: 1px solid rgba(135, 255, 23, 0.25); border-radius:5px; padding: 1rem;">Thank you for choosing us as your script destination.
-Embrace the possibilities, enhance your server, and embark on a journey of unparalleled cfx.re adventures with our <ins>premium scripts<ins>!</p>
+Embrace the possibilities, enhance your server, and embark on a journey of unparalleled cfx.re adventures with our premium scripts!</p>

 ---